- Start date: September

 Our virtual community & learning environment

-The background to much of our practical work is the award- winning ‘virtual’ community of Ardcalloch.
-Ardcalloch is a town we’ve created.
-A wide variety of events take place in the town which give rise to legal issues of one kind or another for its citizens.
+The background to much of our practical work is the ‘virtual’ community of Ardcalloch – a town we’ve created.
+A wide variety of events take place in the town which give rise to a variety of legal issues for its citizens.
 Throughout the course you will be involved in conducting a number of simulated legal transactions.

-All these activities are conducted on and supported by the SIMPLE (Simulated Professional Learning Environment) IT process.
-This allows student firms to interact with clients, fellow firms and other simulated characters throughout a real transaction.
+All these activities are conducted on and supported by a professional learning/case management IT system called iCasework. iCasework allows student firms to interact with clients, fellow firms and other simulated characters throughout a real transaction.

 Most of our electives involve active participation such as: